gbarkerz/AccessibleSolitaire/README.md

-By# Accessible Solitaire for iOS and Android
+# Accessible Solitaire for iOS and Android

 The Accessible Solitaire game is an exploration into building the most accessible solitaire game possible for iOS devices like iPhones and iPads, and Android phones.